 This is because the risk of damage to buildings or other fixtures remains with the seller until after settlement, unless the contract states otherwise.
 This means that any damage to the property after the exchange of contracts can give a buyer grounds to get out of the contract by giving notice in writing within 28 days of becoming aware of the damage.

 Conveyancing can sound like a complex and drawn out process but it can be made much simpler by engaging trusted representatives who are experienced in this area.
 While you decide the big issues like price, financing and any restrictions over the property, they will do the legwork on documentation and timelines to ensure the transfer of property is as smooth as possible.

 At Felicio Law Firm we offer a ‘Fixed Fee – No Ifs or Buts’ pricing structure (dependent on the property type) for all conveyancing matters, with many years experience in the process from contract to settlement on residential, rural, commercial, strata and industrial properties.
-Call us today on (02) 4365 4249.
+Call Our Erina Conveyancing lawyers team at Felicia law firm can assist you with sound legal advice today. on (02) 4365 4249.